-When a company buys from a supplier, that supplier is often willing to allow the company to delay payment.
-When the supplier allows delayed payment, effectively the supplier is extending financing to the company.
-This credit becomes a source of working capital financing for the company.
-For very small businesses and start-up companies, trade credit may be the only financing they have.
-Suppliers know this and they keep an eye on their accounts receivable and the companies that hold credit with them.
+When a trustworthy company buys from a supplier, that supplier will often allow the company to delay payment.
+When the supplier allows delayed payment, they are effectively extending financing to the company they trust, and this credit becomes a source of working capital for the company to spend elsewhere.
+For small businesses and startups, trade credit may be the only financing available to the company; thus, suppliers know to keep a close eye on their accounts receivable, and on the companies that hold credit with them.

-You want to make your company look attractive to the supplier as a company worthy of trade credit.
-The more business you do with a supplier, the better your negotiating position will be with regard to the terms of trade credit with that supplier.
+When choosing suppliers, new clients will generally submit a proposal emphasizing how much inventory their business will currently need, as well as projections for how much they anticipate needing in the future.
+You should find evidence to demonstrate how your company is well suited to the supplier and a company worthy of trust and trade credit.
+The more business you do with a supplier, the better your negotiating position will be with regard to the terms of trade credit.

 The Cost of Trade Credit

-That said, there is a cost associated with having trade credit granted to your company by your suppliers.
-Suppliers are probably in the same position you are regarding cash flow, so the effective cost of what you purchase from the suppliers is often higher than if you were paying cash.
+There are costs associated with having trade credit granted to your company by suppliers.
+Suppliers are generally in the same position you are regarding cash flow, so the effective cost of what you purchase from the suppliers is often higher than if you were paying cash.
 Not only do you have to absorb the higher purchase price, but you have to figure in the actual cost of trade credit.

-Firms that offer your company trade credit have a credit policy, just as you have a credit policy for your customers.
+Suppliers likely have a credit policy for their trusted customers.
 That credit policy may have terms of trade that look something like this: 2/10, net 30.
-This means that the supplier will offer you a 2 percent discount if you pay your bill in 10 days.
-If you don't take that discount, then the bill is due in 30 days.
-If you are offered these terms of trade by a supplier, what do they mean?
+This means that the supplier will offer you a 2% discount if you pay your bill in 10 days.
+If you don't take the discount, then the bill is due in 30 days.
+If you're offered these terms of trade by a supplier, what do they mean?

-This formula is also called the cost of not taking the discount.
-Let's say that your company is offered terms of trade of 2/10, net 30.
-Now, we have to imagine a scenario where your company is not able to take that 2 percent discount.
-In other words, you do not have the cash flow to pay the bill and receive the discount within 10 days, what is this going to cost you?
+Below is a formula for calculating the cost of trade credit.
+You can also use this formula for calculating the cost if you don't take the trade discount.
+Let's say your company is offered terms of trade of 2/10, net 30 but is not able to take the 2% discount.
+In other words, you don't have the cash flow to pay the bill and receive the discount within 10 days, what is this going to cost you?

 Discount Percentage ÷ (1-Discount %) x [360/(Full allowed payment days - Discount days)]

-Here's a step-by-step explanation of the formula using the example given above: 2/10 net 30.
+Here's the step-by-step explanation of the formula using the example given above: 2/10 net 30.